technicalanxiety/technicalanxiety.github.io/_posts/2025-10-31-ops-changes.md

 ---

-## Turning MSM Principles Into Action—The Modern Way
+## Turning MSM Principles Into Action - The Modern Way

-Here’s how I’ve seen MSM principles come to life in real organizations—and how you can do the same.
+Here’s how I’ve seen MSM principles come to life in real organizations - and how you can do the same.

 ### Business Relationship Management

 - **Old Approach:** IT builds custom solutions in a vacuum, hoping they’ll fit a business need.
 - **Modern Approach:** IT and business work as partners, co-creating services that move the needle.
+At Rackspace, we formed cross-functional teams with clients and saw successful public cloud adoption jump within the first year.

 ### Capacity Management